 The following may apply for the Master's Degree:

-b) People who hold a foreign academic degree awarded after a 1st study cycle organized according to the Bologna Process by a member state of that process;
+b) holders of a foreign academic degree conferred following a 1st cycle of studies organized in accordance with the principles of the Bologna process by a State adhering to that process;

-c) People who hold a foreign academic degree acknowledged as a degree satisfying the objectives of the graduate degree by the due body;
+c) holders of a foreign higher academic degree that is recognized as satisfying the objectives of the degree of licensed by the statutory competent body;

-d) People who have a school, scientific or professional curriculum acknowledged by the due body of ULP certifying the capacity to obtain this study cycle.
+d) holders of a school, scientific or professional curriculum, which is recognized by the statutory competent body of the ULP as attesting the capacity to carry out this cycle of studies.

 Have completed a total of 120 ECTS